 Tiedemann Advisors primarily offers financial advisory services to high-net-worth individuals and families.
 The SEC defines high-net-worth investors as individuals who have at least $1 million in investable assets.
 Additionally, Tiedemann works with trusts, foundations, endowments, charitable organizations and other business or family-related entities.

-There is no hard-and-fast minimum account size required across the board at Tiedemann Advisors.
+There is no hard-and-fast minimum account size requirement at Tiedemann Advisors.
 Each individual fund that investors choose to invest in may have a minimum investment requirement.
-The firm generally only works with high-net-worth individuals though, who have at least $1 million in investable assets.

 Services Offered by Tiedemann Advisors